rayhaanalykhan/UIAppUtils/README.md

-# AppUtils
+# UIAppUtils

-AppUtils is a robust UIKit utility library specializing in app-wide functionalities, designed to simplify app development.
+UIAppUtils is a robust UIKit utility library specializing in app-wide functionalities, designed to simplify app development.

 ## Features